felinto-dev/bulk-downloader/src/services/__docs__/hoster-quota.strategy.md

 		1. Copy on bootstrap all the hosters and their limit quota.
 		2. Calculate the used quota by hoster based on made downloads.

+	Services:
+		- Find a hoster to pull: Find a hoster that has download quota left and release at date frame is equal or less than the current date.
+		- Measure the used quota by hoster: Calculate the used quota by hoster based on made downloads.

 	Listen for events:
 		On download made: Recalculate the used quota by hoster.
 		On hoster has no quota left: Increment the release at date frame by the period whom run out of the quota.